Online workshop with Matthew Savage, most recently Principal at the International Community School, Amman.

 - The course is delivered via an online portal

-- The course lasts five weeks and requires a commitment of up to 5 hours per week.
+- The course lasts five weeks and requires a commitment of up to five hours per week.
 Delegates can schedule their activity at times that are convenient for them, but should aim to engage early each week to take maximum advantage of the group dialogue.

 - Group discussion via the online portal represents a significant part of the course, with the opportunity to share experience and insight with other delegates from around the world.
 Participants should therefore be prepared to engage regularly throughout the course, including participation in forums and online tasks.